mwaseem75/iris-fhir-agents/README.md

 ---

-## Agent Builder — Create Your Own Clinical Agent

-One of the platform's most powerful features is the **Agent Builder** (`/agent-builder`) — a no-code interface that lets anyone design, configure, and deploy a custom AI clinical agent without writing a single line of code.
-Every custom agent integrates directly into the Triage Chat orchestrator and appears in the Agent Network sidebar alongside the built-in agents.

----
-### How it works
-Open Agent Builder → Choose template or start blank → Write system prompt ↓
-Configure tools · Set temperature · Enable RAG
-↓
-Test against live IRIS FHIR data → Save → Available instantly in Triage Chat

----

 ## Agent Builder
 The Agent Builder (`/agent-builder`) is a no-code interface for designing, configuring, and deploying custom AI clinical agents.
 Every agent created here integrates directly into the Triage Chat orchestrator, appears in the Agent Network sidebar, and is callable from the same conversation interface as the built-in agents — without writing a single line of code.
 <img width="1627" alt="image" src="https://github.com/user-attachments/assets/d9c7da8a-6420-4d5e-8daa-724f603f6e46" />